mattparker/lamplighthelp/v0/3-2-0_Profiles.markdown

 > Every {{person}} in {{Lamplight}} has their own profile.

 Every individual and every organisation has a profile.
 This holds all the information that relates to that {{person}}.
 To see the profile for a particular {{person}}, start typing their name in the search box on the top right hand corner of your screen, when they appear on the drop-down list, click their name.
+You can search by name, postcode or Lamplight ID number.

 ![{{Lamplight}} search as you type]({{imgpath}}4a.png)